Quick Answer: What Is Location-Based Lead Generation?

 - Focusing on high-income or high-density ZIP codes

 For example, a roofing company in Dallas might target ZIP codes 75201, 75202, and 75204 to focus on downtown and uptown areas where they have the best margins and fastest response times.
-A marketing agency might target 90210 in Beverly Hills for luxury clients.

 Example ZIP Code Search